-What's OFA and CERF?
+What Are OFA and CERF?

 You'll hear a lot about OFA and CERF when reading books about buying puppies.
 OFA is the Orthopedic Foundation for Animals and has a database for hereditary problems such as hip dysplasia, elbow dysplasia, and even eye and cardiac problems.
 CERF is the Canine Eye Registry Foundation that certifies that certain eye diseases aren't present.

-Why Price Does Not Indicate Quality
+2. Price Does Not Indicate Quality.

-At this point you're thinking that the purebreds in the pound or animal shelters are inferior because they cost between $100 and $300.
-I have news for you: these dogs came from breeders like the ones you may be considering and the owners paid those hefty prices.
+At this point, you're thinking that the purebreds in the pound or animal shelters are inferior because they cost between $100 and $300.
+I have news for you: These dogs came from breeders like the ones you may be considering and the owners paid those hefty prices.
 The difference is that the owners didn't have time or patience to deal with a puppy or behavior problems that might have cropped up, and dumped their very expensive pet in the shelter.
-Shelters and rescue look to place these dogs and offer them at lower prices.
+Shelters and rescues look to place these dogs and offer them at lower prices.
 Same dogs but just no longer cute fluffy puppies.

 You might argue that you'd do a better job with training, but be realistic.
 Everyone thinks that.
 If you're committed to taking your puppy to a trainer and working with him to prevent bad habits, then maybe.
 Or you may be kidding yourself and end up having a puppy with bad habits that you have to break.

 This should be a no-brainer, but there are people out there who think that because they buy from a breeder they're getting a decent dog.
 I have bad news for you.
 Anyone can be a breeder.
 Anyone.
 There's no test to determine if you're fit to breed your dog.
-And in many circumstances there aren't even kennel licenses.
+And in many circumstances, there aren't even kennel licenses.
 Some states have enacted laws for the bare minimum code of conduct commercial breeders or puppy mills must adhere to, but these laws are general and deal with basic care of the animals.

 So just because someone hangs out their shingle to sell puppies and offers them at a high price doesn't make a good or reputable breeder.